DIVA: A Dirichlet Process Mixtures Based Incremental Deep Clustering Algorithm via Variational Auto-Encoder: Preliminaries

 The model assumes that each data point $x_i$ is sampled from a distribution $F(\theta_i)$ parameterized by a latent variable $\theta_i$ drawn independently from a probability measure $G$.
 The DPMM assumes a DP prior $G|\alpha,H\sim \text{DP}(\alpha, H)$, which introduces discreteness and clustering property where $\theta_i$ takes on repeated values.
 Then all $x_i$'s drawn with the same value of $\theta_i$ can be seen as one cluster, resulting in the clustering of observations.
 The number of unique values of $\theta_i$ determines the active number of cluster components, which can be dynamically inferred during inference from the observed data.
 Let $v_i$ be a cluster assignment variable that takes on value $k$ with probability $\pi_k$ drawn from a categorical distribution (Cat).
 The DPMM can be expressed via the stick-breaking process, where the mixing proportions $\pi$ are sampled from a GEM distribution and the prior $H$ over the cluster parameters is the base distribution of an underlying DP measure $G$.
 Specifically, we have:

 where $\theta^{*}_k$ are the cluster parameters, $\pi$ is the mixing proportion, $F(\theta^{*}_{v_i})$ is the distribution over observation in cluster $k$, and $H$ is the prior over cluster parameters.
 Typically, $F$ is a Gaussian distribution.
-To provide an intuitive understanding, we draw the generative graphic model for DPMM in Figure \ref{fig:graphic_dpmm}.
+To provide an intuitive understanding, we draw a graphic model of DPMM in Figure \ref{fig:graphic_dpmm}.